Generative Adversarial Networks for Weakly Supervised Generation and Evaluation of Brain Tumor Segmentations on MR Images: Introduction

 \section{Introduction}

-Segmenting anomalies in medical images is a leading problem as it can be used to assist in diagnosis and inform clinical treatment.
+Segmenting anomalies in medical images is a leading problem as it can be used to assist in diagnosis and informed patient treatment.
 However, manually segmenting anomalies demands extensive time and resources from radiologists.
-Training Machine Learning (ML) models for this segmentation task in a supervised manner requires ground-truth segmentations that are also cumbersome to acquire \citep{MCDONALD20151191, Razzak2018}.
-Furthermore, segmentation models often demand large datasets of annotated medical images, which may not be available for specific contexts such as pediatric cancer \citep{Zhang2021APK}.
+Training Machine Learning (ML) models for this segmentation task in a supervised manner requires ground-truth manual segmentations that are also cumbersome to acquire \cite{MCDONALD20151191, Razzak2018}.
+Furthermore, segmentation models often demand large datasets of annotated medical images, which may not be available for specific contexts such as pediatric cancer.
 Hence, training ML models with limited or without ground truth segmentation masks is key.

-Weakly supervised segmentations facilitates the manual effort by simplifying the required ground truth annotation.
-This simplification can be done through various means such as using partial annotations \citep{Liang_Nan_Coppola_Zou_Sun_Zhang_Wang_Yu_2019}, bounding boxes \citep{Yang_Wang_Yang_Chen_Tang_Shao_Dillenseger_Shu_Luo_2020, Zhang_Chen_Chong_Li_2021}, circular centroid labels \citep{Li_Wang_Liu_Latecki_Wang_Huang_2019}, or scribble marks \citep{10.1007/978-3-030-32248-9_20}.
+Weakly supervised segmentation simplifies the required ground truth annotation.
+This simplification can be done through various means such as using partial annotations \cite{Liang_Nan_Coppola_Zou_Sun_Zhang_Wang_Yu_2019}, bounding boxes \cite{Yang_Wang_Yang_Chen_Tang_Shao_Dillenseger_Shu_Luo_2020, Zhang_Chen_Chong_Li_2021}, circular centroid labels \cite{Li_Wang_Liu_Latecki_Wang_Huang_2019}, or scribble marks \cite{10.1007/978-3-030-32248-9_20}.
 We opt to use the simplest form of weakly supervised labels; binary image-level labels indicating whether the image has the anomaly of interest or not.